Biocomputing-Teaching/Introduction-to-Bioinformatics/README.md

 [Python tutorial](https://www.learnpython.org/en/)

 The deeper you go, the better programmer you'll become!
+A good programmer will go swiftly along "Introduction to Bioinformatics", not to mention that you can apply this knowledge when delving into any other professional problems.

-* if you want to clone this repository on your computer (not needed, as you can download individual files), you can install [GitHub Desktop](https://desktop.github.com) to make it the easy way.
+* IMPORTANT: if you want to clone this repository on your computer (not needed, as you can download individual files), you can install [GitHub Desktop](https://desktop.github.com) to make it the easy way.

 ## Sessions